orel1212/Portfolio/Deep Learning/SSM ODM/README.md

 ## Files
 ### attack.ipynb
-running notebook of the code of the attack (pgd/weighted)
+running notebook of the code of the attack (pgd/weighted variant)
 ### defense.ipynb
 running notebook of the code of the defense (odm)